telekom-mms/cmcc-operator/docs/custom-resource.md

 ### `clientSecretRef.solr`

-While Solr does not use authentication (unless explicitly enabled through a plugin), the operator uses the secrets to configure the Solr Core/collection name and server URL.
+While Solr does not use authentication (unless explicitly enabled through a plugin), the operator can use secrets to configure the Solr Core/collection name and server URL.
 For each collection, two secrets are used: *schemaname*`-leader` and *schemaname*`-follower`.
 The leader can be used to connect to the Solr leader (used for indexing and quick turnaround querying in the Studio and preview); the follower secret connects to the follower instances that replicate the cores from the leader, for example in the Live CAE.

-By default, the following secrets are required:
+If any of the following secret references are defined in `clientSecretRefs.solr`, the operator will configure the client components to use the `url` property from each for the connection string.
+If no such secret reference is defined, the connection URL will be set directly based on the Solr service names.
 * `solr-live-follower`
 * `solr-live-leader`
 * `solr-preview-leader`